sergej-samsonow/java-ee-examples/modular-jee/README.md

    that are loaded dynamically.
 Api component is packgaged as ejb.jar and contains all shared objectes that are used by application itself and from other deployment units.
+2. Application itself is simple war package jax-rx + ejb application it has the only one dependency api component dependcy described in pom.xml.
+Application can't be deployed without api components so api components must be deployed with application at same time or before application is deployed.